This post may contain affiliate links.

 The result?
 Stunning wall frescoes, golden embellishments, elaborate statues and a lavish coffered ceiling.

-Fun fact about Dan Brown’s thriller Inferno.
-In the book, Giorgio Vasari’s ceiling fresco of the Battle of Marciano in the Hall of the Five Hundred holds a clue, the words Cerca Trova, which translate as Seek Find, painted on a tiny triangular green flag.
+Fun fact about Inferno and the Hall of Five Hundred.
+In Dan Brown’s novel, Giorgio Vasari’s ceiling fresco of the Battle of Marciano in the Hall of the Five Hundred holds a clue, the words Cerca Trova.
+This translates as Seek Find, painted on a tiny triangular green flag.

 Florence has a surprising amount of towers to climb.
 If you have excess energy feel free to head up the 223 steps of the Palazzo’s clock tower, the Tower of Arnofo.

-Get a Palazzo Vecchio Entrance Ticket with Tower Access here.
-From $18.26.
+You can get a Palazzo Vecchio Entrance Ticket with video guide and tower Access here.

 Once you’ve muscled your way into a spot by the river to photograph the bridge, it’s time for a lunch break so walk north to the Mercato Centrale.